New York City Debt Collection Defense Attorney

 • Black lung benefits;

-• $3,000.00 protected if any direct deposits from identifiable exempt sources (i.e. social security, unemployment, pension; see below) were made within last 45 days.
+• $3,000.00 protected if any direct deposits from identifiable exempt sources (i.e. social security, unemployment, pension; see below) were made within the last 45 days.

-In spousal support, alimony/maintenance and child support cases the exemptions do not apply.
+In spousal support, alimony/maintenance, and child support cases, the exemptions do not apply.
 The state can claim otherwise exempt funds to satisfy an outstanding support obligation.

 When a restraining notice is served, a separate notice needs to be sent to the debtor explaining the exemptions and the debtor's right to consult an attorney about a claim of exemption.
 An exemption notice may not be required in some situations related to repeat restraining notices within a 12-month period.
 The exemption notice can be personally delivered or mailed.
 If mailed to a work address, it must be marked "personal and confidential" and must not disclose on the outside of the envelope that it relates to a debt.
 There are very specific requirements contained in New York CPLR §5222 for the contents and language of the exemption notice.